tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库SQL Sever/购买指南/欠费说明_intl_en.md

-## Arrears Reminder for Pay-as-You-Go TencentDB Instances
+## Overdue Reminder for Pay-as-You-Go TencentDB Instances
 ![](https://main.qcloudimg.com/raw/047e69df69e97cdfca9517a597b44370.png)
 ### Balance Reminder
 We will estimate the number of days it takes your account balance to become negative based on the past 24 hours usage and current balance.
 If it's less than 5 days, we will send you a reminder message.
 The reminder message will be sent to the Tencent Cloud account creator and all the collaborators via email and SMS.

-## Arrears Reminder
+## Overdue Reminder
  For pay-as-you-go resources, fees are deducted on the hour.
 When your account balance is in negative (Point 1 in the figure above), we will notify the Tencent Cloud account creator and all the collaborators via email and SMS.

-### Arrears Processing
+### Overdue Payment Processing
 You can continue to use the TencentDB instance for 2 hours from the moment your account becomes negative.
 We will also continue to bill you for this period.
-When your account is in arrears for 2 hours, (Point 2 in the figure above), the instance will be isolated and become inaccessible.
+When your account has been overdue for 2 hours, (Point 2 in the figure above), the instance will be isolated and become inaccessible.
 We will also stop billing you for service.

 Within 24 hours after automatic shutdown, if your account is not topped up to a positive balance, you will not be able to start your TencentDB instance; if your balance is positive, the billing continues, and you can start your instance.